70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Secure Your Gun Safe

-You can practice pulling a trigger and hitting the center target until you a blue in the face but unless you also train the draw, grip, stance, reload, malfunction clearing, etc. AND do it with speed; you aren't really prepared for the encounter.
+You can practice pulling a trigger and hitting the center target until you a blue in the face, but unless you also train the draw, grip, stance, reload, malfunction clearing, etc. AND do it with speed, you aren't really prepared for the encounter.
+Speed and precision work hand in hand.
+To measure accuracy you need a target.
+To measure speed you need a shot timer.

 self-defense training target

-Depending on what research you believe, average deadly confrontations occur in 3-10 feet or less.
-Consistently putting that target out to 15 meters (45 feet) is impractical and probably not a great use of your training time or resources.
+Depending on what research you believe, average deadly confrontations occur in 10 feet or less.
+Your future gunfight might be average, or it might be rather unusual.
+Consistently putting that target out to the same distance every time is severely limiting to your skill development and probably not a great use of your training time or resources.
+Throttle control, or the ability to throttle up and down your shooting speed based on seeing what you need to see in your sight picture is an important skill and requires practicing at various distances.

 Best distance for pistol training